JanusGraph/janusgraph/docs/operations/batch-processing.md

 Although batch size does not necessarily need to be configured, it can provide an additional tuning parameter to improve the performance of a query.
-By default, the batch size of [TinkerPop's barrier step](https://tinkerpop.apache.org/docs/current/reference/#barrier-step) will be used, which is currently at 2500.
+By default, the batch size for [TinkerPop's barrier step](https://tinkerpop.apache.org/docs/current/reference/#barrier-step) will be provided by `LazyBarrierStrategy`, which is currently at `2500`.
+For batchable cases where `LazyBarrierStrategy` doesn't inject any `barrier` steps, the barrier step will be ingected with the size configured via `query.limited-batch-size` (which defaults to `2500`, same as with `LazyBarrierStrategy`).
 The batch size of each vertex step can be individually configured by prepending a `barrier(<size>)` step.
 For example, in the query below, the first `out()` step would